Duryea Brothers

 The Duryea brothers, Charles Duryea (December 15, 1861 – September 28, 1938) and J. Frank Duryea (October 8, 1869 – February 15, 1967) were early pioneers in the automobile industry.
 The brothers grew up in the town of Wyoming, Illinois.
-Together, they invented the first gasoline-powered automobile in America.
+Together, they built the first American gasoline-powered automobile, eight years after the invention of the gasoline-powered automobile by Carl Benz.